-The College is supported by four community bodies each of which plays a significant role by maintaining contact with the wider Bedean community of Old Boys, parents of Old Boys, current parents and friends of the College.
-The College’s Alumni and Community Development office is responsible to the boards of the St Bede’s College Old Boys’ Association (SBCOBA), the St Bede’s College Foundation and the North West Christchurch Community Sporting Trust (NWCCST), each of which are standalone trust boards.
+The Community of St Bede’s College is further supported by four community bodies each of which are stand-alone Trusts and play a significant role.
+The St Bede’s College Old Boys’ Association (SBCOBA), the St Bede’s College Foundation and the North West Christchurch Community Sporting Trust (NWCCST).
 The Parent Teacher Association (PTA) is also an independent body that works for the good of the College.

 The Parent-Teacher Association (established in 1949) aims to bring parents and teachers closer together so that they can work in unison for the good of the boys.
 As well as organising major fund-raising activities, the PTA also provides a support network for parents, fundraising activities such as the Fair and Annual Raffle and offers a “cuppa and a biscuit” at many College functions and Parent Evenings.
 The St Bede’s PTA is a Registered Charity and funds raised by the PTA are donated to the College to provide everything from a new 12 seater van to science equipment and sports tops.
 New members are always welcome.